MakerPnP/egui_tool_windows/README.md

 ## Changelog

-### 0.1.0
+### 0.1.2

-First release
+- Fixed - Added support for rendering inside an `egui::Window`.
+- New - Added a an `inside_dock` example.

 ### 0.1.1

 - Changed - Usability improvements.
 - New - Tool windows have visual shadows.
 - New - API improvements for `default_size` and `default_pos`.
 - Fixed - Not being able to bring a tool window to the front by clicking in its title-bar.

+### 0.1.0

+First release

 ## Timeline